 Dental bonding is usually considered a cosmetic procedure.
 This is anything done to the teeth and gums to only improve their appearance.
 Cosmetic dental procedures are generally not covered by dental insurance.

 Out-of-pocket expenses for dental bonding varies.
 After a thorough examination your dentist can give you an estimate on what the cost of dental bonding would be for your individual needs.

 Caring for your dental bonding is as easy as caring for your own teeth, although there are a few differences.

 The first few days after your dental bonding procedure the resin can stain easily.
 Try to avoid drinking coffee or tea, and, if possible, refrain from smoking.
 In general, your dental bonding isn’t as strong as your natural teeth.
 Take care when biting and chewing, and be especially careful not to bite your nails, chew on ice, or other hard substances.

-A dental office experienced in dental bonding, such as Aesthetic Family Dentistry in Phoenix, Arizona, can explain to you what you should know about dental bonding and help you make the best decision for your oral health needs.
+A dental office experienced in dental bonding, such as Aesthetic Family Dentistry in North Phoenix, Arizona, can explain to you what you should know about dental bonding and help you make the best decision for your oral health needs.